sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-starter-mission-06/fiori-ios-scpms-starter-mission-06.md

 7. Run the app on the **My Mac** scheme and you should see you app being in Split View now and you can see that beautiful empty sidebar.
 Also if you have noticed the system automatically knows that your app wants to receive Push Notifications and the Mac Catalyst makes sure that MacOS displays it accordingly.

+    > In case you run into the issue "Apple Development Identity is Ambiguous.
+Multiple Certificates are found in your keychain for identity Apple Development", you can follow this blog post for resolution of the problem [Handling Ambiguous Apple Developer Identity](https://blogs.sap.com/2020/03/09/sdk-5.0-handling-ambiguous-apple-developer-identity/).

     !![Split View Controller](fiori-ios-scpms-starter-mission-06-6.png)

 [DONE]